Pheasant Tail Nymph

 Wrap the fibers two or three times towards the bead, and leave a small gap unwrapped before the bead.
 Pull the hook-eye end of the fibers back down the shank, and re-wrap them along the length of the hook shank.
 Wrap the fibers once again, towards the bead to finish, ending just before the bead.

 Then, wrapping the fibers of the feather around the hook shank, keeping the wraps tight and together as you go up the hook shank.
-When you get to the bead, create a taper by wrapped one or two more times around the hook shank.
+When you get to the bead, create a taper by wrapping one or two more times around the hook shank.
 Then, use the tag of your line to wrap the fibers two or three more times.

 Counter-rib, use the wire to wrap the opposite direction as you did the pheasant tail fibers on the body.
 Wrap the wire up to the tie-off point behind the bead.
 Now, you may notice that using the bead causes you to lose some body on the hook.
 But, the bead will help with the weight of your hook.
 It will also add a shiny object to your setup that tends to attract fish.